 Draw that requires village support

-All of these cards are terminal when used for their draw ability.
+All of these cards are terminal when used for their draw ability (in fact, they are often referred to as Terminal Draw cards).
 In order to achieve the definition we have for draw, we need to have the support of a village in the kingdom.

 Be careful, though, that you consider the village you plan to use with these draw cards, and make sure it will actually work.
 For example, if your village is Festival and your draw card is Moat, your hand size hasn’t actually increased while maintaining the action count.